Who is a maker?

 You mean, “What if I know nothing yet?”
-We have awesome student staff members, a bunch of books and resources, and even faculty and staff we can connect you with.
+We have awesome student staff members (we call them Maker Hub Consultants), a bunch of books and resources, and even faculty and staff we can connect you with.
 If you want to learn something, you can.

 What can I do there?

 You can explore ideas, learn how things work, and make stuff.
 You can work on a course assignment, create something for a research project, make a gift for a friend or relative, create prototypes of a product you hope to sell, or meet up with some friends to play with LEGOs (seriously–we have a lot of LEGOs).
 All of these projects are welcome in the Maker Hub.

 Check the Maker Hub hours on the left-side of this website.

 There’s no charge to use the Maker Hub for most projects.
 If you’re working on a big project or plan on selling your creation, you will be asked to supply your own.
 Check out the policies page for more details about materials.

 What if I need something that isn’t in the Maker Hub?

 Tell a Maker Hub Consultant or email firstname.lastname@example.org.
 We will be adding equipment throughout the year.
 If something is requested by several people, we may purchase it for the Maker Hub.

 In addition, the Maker Hub has partnerships with facilities on campus and in the community.
 We can work with you to facilitate access to these spaces.
 Check out the Locations page for more details.